Perryville, Missouri: 2017 tornado

-On February 28, 2017, an EF4 tornado tore through Perryville, causing widespread EF3 and some EF4 damage in and around the city.
-One person was killed.
+On February 28, 2017, a deadly EF4 tornado struck the outskirts of Perryville, causing widespread EF3 and some EF4 damage in and around the city, as well in rural Perry County.
+One man was killed as he was driving southbound on I-55.

 Geography

 Perryville is located in central Perry County approximately seven miles from the Mississippi River.
 Cinque Hommes Creek flows past the south side of the city.
 I-55 and U.S. Route 61 pass on the west and east sides of the city respectively.

 According to the United States Census Bureau, the city has a total area of 7.96 sqmi, of which 7.80 sqmi is land and 0.16 sqmi is water.